ParallelMaths/parallel/pages/9-19-collision-mystery.md

 ## 5. More Escher

-No questions and no marks – just take a look at this videos which takes you on a flight through weird world of M.C.
+No questions and no marks – just take a look at this video which takes you on a flight through weird world of M.C.
 Escher.

 @[youtube](kZfRaPBa6dk?rel=0)